phitrann/LLMOps/README.md

 - Gradio: A Python library that allows you to quickly create UIs for your machine learning models.
 - Langchain: A Python library that provides components for building conversational AI systems.
 - Ollama: Serving for LLM inference.
+- ONNX: Open Neural Network Exchange (ONNX) is an open-source format for AI models, allowing interoperability between different frameworks.
+- MongoDB: A NoSQL database that stores data in flexible, JSON-like documents.

 ## Requirements